Sherri Underwood’s 40,000 Facebook Likes: I Regret Voting For Donald Trump In 2016 – #Trumpgrets

 — trumpgrets. (@Trump_Regrets) January 19, 2017

 For Underwood, however, it was Trump’s 60 Minutes post-election interview that made her Trump regrets surface.
 Sherri was stunned that Trump won the election, but Underwood’s elation was short-lived.
-Sherri didn’t like the way Trump flippantly decided not to purse any further investigation into Clinton’s email scandal.
+Sherri didn’t like the way Trump flippantly decided not to pursue any further investigation into Clinton’s email scandal.

 “…I had voted for a demagogue.
 And it was sickening.”